 Through Positive Parenting, it is possible to sit down and talk about what they did wrong, without the need for your children to fear you or shy away from facing their faults.

-A confident child who is not afraid of “screwing something up” will grow up more resilient with a healthier mindset, capable of overcoming adversities because they know they have the power to do so, and that their parents will back them up regardless of what happened.
+A confident child who is not afraid of “screwing something up”.
+He will grow up more resilient with a healthier mindset, capable of overcoming adversities.
+So, they know they have the power to do so.
+They also know that their parents will back them up regardless of what happened.

 Other benefits such as better school performance and social competence cannot go unmentioned.